 Enjoy the Benefits of Yoga For Kids with a Homeschool Yoga Practice

 In nearly every Montessori classroom, you’ll find children participating in yoga.
-The entire class may take part at once.
-Or, a station may be set up with pose cards for the children to follow along with.
-Teachers get in on the practice as well.
+The entire class may take part at once, or a station may be set up with pose cards for the children to practice independently.

-If you think about it, these two go excellently together.
-Both approaches flow with a certain, never forced, order.
+If you think about it, these two make an excellent pair.
+Both approaches flow with a certain, never forced order.
 Both are known for their ability to bring calm, focus, and joy.
 Yoga for kids (and adults) can bring about remarkable benefits.
 When combined with Montessori education, you’ve got a winning combination!
-Beginning a homeschool yoga practice is easy, even if you’re not using a Montessori-based homeschool.
+Beginning a homeschool yoga practice is easy.

 How to Get Started With Homeschool Yoga